Godmindfamily, Chapter 5

 - May 6

-- 60 min read
+- 46 min read

-Chapter 5: The Power of Faith, Beyond Symptoms The fact family stress does not need to cause symptoms is demonstrated by Kerr’s observation that heightened chronic anxiety can be expressed via interpersonal conflict instead of symptoms.[i]
+The fact family stress does not need to cause symptoms is demonstrated by Kerr’s observation that heightened chronic anxiety can be expressed via interpersonal conflict instead of symptoms.[i]
 This occurs in those cases where the individual’s focus is more on anger or other emotions between family members.
 Where the focus of anxiety is on symptoms, the symptoms worsen.

 Bowen and Kerr seem to have independently discovered a form of the symptom imperative – the phenomenon described by Doctor Sarno whereby symptoms can substitute for one another, which I call the symptom substitution.
 For example, Matthew gets a placebo cure for his back pain from the osteopath and develops tonsillitis the next week.
 He gets antibiotics from his doctor that begin to cure the tonsillitis.
 Then Matt develops diarrhoea as a side effect of the antibiotics.
 As one symptom is removed, another takes its place, because the new symptom is more feared than the original, resolved symptom.